- To build products that users enjoy using

 I spoke at Rocky Mountain Ruby about ChatOps, and received a surprising amount of good feedback on the process I used, as well as the story I told on the road to ChatOps.
 I also gave the same talk at Geekend, but I don’t think they were quite as ready for it.

-I act as the Curator of the Rails Machine Way of Support, and work to improve the team’s quality of customer interactions.
+I acted as the Curator of the Rails Machine Way of Support, and work to improve the team’s quality of customer interactions.
 This spans a lot of things, including:

 - optimizing ticket language for readability